Ladder Operator Block-Encoding: Results

 where there is only one bosonic mode.

-This model is of particular interest as a preliminary test of renormalization of Hamiltonians via Gaussian elimination.

-After expanding the product and normal ordering all terms this Hamiltonian can be written as a linear combination of $9$ terms consisting of three pairs of operators plus their Hermitian conjugates, two operators that are their own Hermitian conjugates, and a constant offset:
+After expanding the product and normal ordering all terms, this Hamiltonian can be written as a linear combination of $9$ terms consisting of three pairs of operators plus their Hermitian conjugates, two operators that are their own Hermitian conjugates, and a constant offset:

-In Figure \ref{fig:qosc}, we show the scaling of the space-time costs associated with both the LOBE and Pauli Expansion block-encodings as a function of the bosonic occupation cutoff ($\Omega$).
-For small values of $\Omega$, the Pauli Expansion block-encodings result in lower space-time costs, however, the LOBE constructions have favorable scaling and therefore a crossover point is seen.
+The space-time costs as a function of the bosonic occupation cutoff ($\Omega$) are shown for LOBE and Pauli Expansion in Figure \ref{fig:qosc}.
+For small values of $\Omega$, the Pauli Expansion block-encodings result in lower space-time costs, however, the LOBE constructions have favorable scaling and required fewer resources when $\Omega$ is large.
+LOBE requires fewer non-Clifford rotations when $\Omega \geq 7$, fewer block-encoding ancillae when $\Omega > 7$, fewer $T$ gates when $\Omega \geq 15$, and a lower maximum number of qubits and rescaling factor when $\Omega \geq 31$.

-For the time-complexity, this crossover occurs at $\Omega = 15$ for the number of $T$ gates and $\Omega = 7$ for the number of non-Clifford rotations.
-For the space-complexity, this crossover occurs at $\Omega = 7$ for the number of block-encoding ancillae and $\Omega = 31$ for the maximum number of qubits.
-Finally, for the rescaling factor, this crossover occurs at $\Omega = 31$.